tlienart/layout-tester/workflow/folder-structure.md

 ...
 ```

-In some cases you might want to have full control over the landing page
+In some cases, you might want to have full control over the landing page,
 and write it directly in HTML.
 To do so, simply remove the file `index.md` and write a file `index.html` instead.